lostdecade/manor/_posts/2011-12-31-lostcast-episode-5-left-4-questions.md

 author: matt
 ---
 **Lostcast** is our podcast about HTML5 games.
-In episode 5, we answer a list of questions sent in by Jarrod Oberto, one of our readers.
+In episode 5, we answer a list of questions sent in by Jarrod Oberto, one of our listeners.
 Here are the questions he sent us:

 > 1) Setting your frame rate: So in the attached code I use setInterval(main, 20); Now I have an idea what this means but have not fully wrapped my head around it.
 I see in your tutorial you set this value to 1 (so it runs as fast as possible) and then control the speed with your "modifier" value?
 I tried your method and it killed my performance in Firefox.
 Could you explain the pros/cons in the two different techniques?